dceoy/gh-actions-for-docker/README.md

   - json-lint.yml
     - Lint for JSON

-  - python-package-format.yml
+  - python-package-format-and-pr.yml
-    - Formatter for a Python package
+    - Formatter for Python

   - python-package-lint-and-scan.yml
-    - Lint and security scan for a Python package
+    - Lint and security scan for Python

   - python-package-release-on-pypi-and-github.yml
     - Python package release on PyPI and GitHub

   - python-pyinstaller.yml
-    - Build an executable file using PyInstaller
+    - Build using PyInstaller

+  - r-package-format-and-pr.yml
+    - Formatter for R

-  - r-lint.yml
+  - r-package-lint.yml
-    - Lint for an R project
+    - Lint for R

   - shell-lint.yml
     - Lint for Shell